Susan Gast, Author

 Freeze-drying candy at home raises many questions about the process, equipment, and results.
 Here, I'll address common questions about freeze-dried sweet treats.

-What is the difference between freeze-drying and dehydrating candy?
+What’s the main difference between freeze-drying and dehydrating candy?

 Thanks for spending time reading the oft-asked question "Can a food dehydrator freeze-dry candy?"
 Now you know the answer, too.